richprze/picam_livestream/README.md

 # picam_livestream

+A basic replacement for a nest cam.
 Streams live video from a raspberry pi to a web browser.
 Uses cloud service (free dyno on heroku) to allow you to view the live stream from anywhere without having to change your home network settings.

 Streaming uses [jsmpeg](https://github.com/phoboslab/jsmpeg) and the ws_relay concept to be able to view the live stream on a cloud-hosted site.